 I carry 210 211 212! colors of Jamieson Spindrift; the yarn pages are divided into color families to help you make your decisions.
+And, if that isn’t enough for you, I also carry all 50 colors of Elemental Affects Shetland fingering weight yarn!
+Paradise….
 If you are swatching for a new design, every color is also available as an inexpensive 20-yard mini-skein!

 Enjoy your knitting!

 Janine Bajus, Feral Knitter

 Looking Forward to the Fall: A New Class

 Several people have requested some form of follow-up class for students who want more input into their designs, one-on-one technique hand-holding, design solution brainstorming, or a chance to work with the yarn playpen.

 OK, then–let’s see how this can work: Enter the Ongoing Feral Play Date experiment.